Joel Chianese

-Joel Joseph Chianese (born 15 February 1990) is an Australian professional footballer who plays as an attacking midfielder or forward for Indian Super League club Hyderabad.
+Joel Joseph Chianese (born 15 February 1990) is an Australian soccer player currently playing for Perth RedStar in the NPL WA competition.

 Career

 Sydney FC

 Chianese made his senior debut in the first game of the 2011 Asian Champions League as a substitute for Hirofumi Moriyasu in the 0–3 loss against Kashima Antlers at the Sydney Football Stadium.

 His A-League debut for the club didn't arrive until Round 19 of the 2011–12 A-League season, coming on as a substitute in the 5–2 thrashing at the hands of Newcastle Jets at the Sydney Football Stadium.

 Chianese scored twice in the first final of the 2011/12 season against the Wellington Phoenix FC, however it was not enough as Sydney lost 3–2.

 National Premier Leagues

 Following his release from Sydney FC, Chianese signed with National Premier Leagues NSW club Sydney United, and undertook a 2-week trial in England with Football League One club Swindon Town.
 This trial proved unsuccessful despite scoring twice in a friendly against Cheltenham Town, and he returned to Australia.

 Chianese left Sydney United at the conclusion of the 2014 National Premier Leagues NSW season and signed with crosstown rivals Bonnyrigg White Eagles for 2015, for whom he scored a brace on debut.